 1) Blanket/bath towel drying

-This method is very easy and the principle.
-It’s much the same as when people wrap their head in a towel after washing their hair.
+This method is very easy and principle.
+It’s much the same as when people wrap their heads in a towel after washing their hair.
 This method is suitable for any type of coat and any size dog.
 The only trick… just make sure you have a big enough towel 😉.
 Natural body heat together with the towel will dry the coat pretty quickly.
-However the coat will remain wavy or curly.
+However, the coat will remain wavy or curly.
 This doesn’t really matter unless you’re planning on trimming your dog afterwards.

 Step 1: Lay the towel across your dog’s back